patrick330602/jekyll-wsl-installer/README.md

 ## Lincense

-The Project is under the license of [WTFPL](https://raw.githubusercontent.com/patrick330602/Jekyll-Installer-For-WSL/master/LICENSE).
-Just do what the fuck you want.
+The Project is under the license of [The Unilicense](https://raw.githubusercontent.com/patrick330602/Jekyll-Installer-For-WSL/master/LICENSE).